Scarf Sale Benefits Gun Safety

 It may seem a strange connection, but that is what's happening at Grace Church.
 We have received dozens of luxurious, colorful scarves from the Holy Land.
 As we sell those scarves, a portion of the proceeds will go toward providing free gun locks to gun owners in St. Louis.

-We will begin selling the scarves Sunday, April 29 in Albright Parish Hall.
+We will be selling the scarves Sunday, Dec.
+16 in Albright Parish Hall.
 Each scarf costs $30, with $5.65 of that price used to purchase a gun lock.
-The gun locks will be distributed free of charge by Women's Voices Raised for Social Justice, an education and advocacy group in St. Louis.
-Grace is one of many parishes participating in this program, which has raised enough funds to give away nearly 200 locks.
+The gun locks will be distributed free of charge at special events in St. Louis by Women's Voices Raised for Social Justice, an education and advocacy group in St. Louis.
+Grace is one of many parishes participating in this program, which has raised enough funds to give away hundreds of locks.

 The Need for Gun Locks: